jasonvfi/docs/petro/commander/pos-workstations-overview.md

 <figure><img src="../../.gitbook/assets/image_34_7.png" alt="" width="225"><figcaption></figcaption></figure>

-Verifone C18 is Verifone’s most powerful, integrated POS for convenience stores with unsurpassed functionality and versatility.
-Verifone C18’s user interface is made for cashiers serving customers who want a frictionless experience.
+Verifone C18 is Verifone's most powerful, integrated POS for convenience stores with unsurpassed functionality and versatility.
+Verifone C18's user interface is made for cashiers serving customers who want a frictionless experience.
 The brilliant, high definition screen is easy on the eyes.
 At an impressive 18.5 inches, there is abundant real estate for all sales needs.

 ## App Selector